Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 ## Instrumentation

 The new Browser SDK offers an API to instrument events.
 To migrate to the new SDK, you need to update a few calls.
-The following sections detail which calls need to be changed.
+The following sections detail which calls have changed.

 ### Initialization